dustinbowers/YT-Auto-Incognito/README.md

 # YT-Auto-Incognito
 This extension will automatically open a YouTube video link in incognito mode if the *Ad Blockers are against TOS* popup occurs.
-If you have an adblocker enabled in incognito mode, this will allow you to watch YouTube videos without watching ads.
+If you have an adblocker enabled in incognito mode, this will allow you to watch YouTube videos without getting the TOS popup

+This works because YouTube doesn't show the TOS popup if you're not logged into an account.

 **NOTE:** You must allow your adblocker to run in incognito mode for this extension to be effective

 ## How to use

-First, ensure that your preferred Ad Blocker is allow to run in Incognito mode (I recommend [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) if you don't already have one)
+First, ensure that your preferred Ad Blocker is allowed to run in Incognito mode (I recommend [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) if you don't already have one)
 ```
 1. In a new Incognito window, go to `chrome://extensions`
 2. Find the ad-blocking extension that you want to allow in Incognito mode.